We all have an image of a wasp in our minds. And probably a few choice words to go along with it. But what do we really know about wasps?

 Wasps also act as decomposers.
 In their quest for sugar, they come across rotting or rotten fruit, which they readily feed on, reducing waste within their ecosystem.
 If someone asks you are wasps good for the environment, you can confidently tell them about the ecological roles they play.

-However, if you’re wondering, “Do wasps make honey?”, the answer is no. Their nests are only used for rearing young.
+However, if you’re wondering if wasps make honey then the answer is no. Their nests are only used for rearing young.

 The Future Value of Wasps